S1ckB0y1337/MyPasswords/README.md

 # MyPasswords
-A simple and secure password manager i created for my software engineering class.
+A simple and secure password manager, that i created for my software engineering class.